Probing dark matter inside Earth using atmospheric neutrino oscillations at INO-ICAL: Introduction

 where $Y_e = N_e/(N_p +N_n)$ is the relative number density of ambient electrons, and $\rho$ is the ambient matter density.
 The $\pm$ sign is for neutrinos and antineutrinos, respectively.
 Earth matter effects change the effective masses and mixing angles of neutrinos~\cite{Wolfenstein:1977ue,Mikheev:1986gs,Mikheev:1986wj}, and this change may be detected through its effect on the neutrino oscillation probabilities.
-These effects are prominent and distinct near neutrino energies of 5 to 10 GeV, where the Mikheyev-Smirnov-Wolfenstein (MSW) resonance~\cite{Wolfenstein:1977ue,Mikheev:1986gs,Mikheev:1986wj} takes place.
-Moreover, when neutrinos with energies 2 to 6 GeV pass through the core of the Earth, they experience the neutrino oscillation length resonance (NOLR)~\cite{Petcov:1998su,Chizhov:1998ug,Petcov:1998sg,Chizhov:1999az,Chizhov:1999he} or parametric resonance~\cite{Akhmedov:1998ui,Akhmedov:1998xq}.
+These effects are prominent and distinct near neutrino energies of 5$-$10 GeV, where the Mikheyev-Smirnov-Wolfenstein resonance~\cite{Wolfenstein:1977ue,Mikheev:1986gs,Mikheev:1986wj} takes place.
+Moreover, when neutrinos with energies 2$-$6 GeV pass through the core of Earth, they experience the neutrino oscillation length resonance (NOLR)~\cite{Petcov:1998su,Chizhov:1998ug,Petcov:1998sg,Chizhov:1999az,Chizhov:1999he} or parametric resonance (PR)~\cite{Akhmedov:1998ui,Akhmedov:1998xq}.

-Since atmospheric neutrinos have energies in the multi-GeV range where the Earth matter effects are significant, and since about $\sim$ 20\% of the upward-going atmospheric neutrinos observed at a detector would have passed through the core, this would be the best source of neutrinos to probe the core of the Earth.
-The use of atmospheric neutrinos for constraining the average densities of the core and the mantle using ORCA~\cite{Winter:2015zwx,Maderer:2021aeb,Capozzi:2021hkl} and DUNE~\cite{,Kelly:2021jfs}, for detecting the core-mantle boundary (CMB) using ICAL~\cite{Kumar:2021faw}, and for determining the position of the core-mantle boundary using DUNE~\cite{Denton:2021rgt} has already been proposed.
-Note that the Earth matter effects on neutrinos depend on the electron density, as opposed to the matter density that the seismic waves are mainly sensitive to.
-Therefore, the information obtained from neutrinos is complementary to that obtained from seismology, and can be used to gain information on the chemical composition of the Earth core~\cite{Rott:2015kwa,Bourret:2017tkw,Bourret:2019wme,Bourret:2020zwg,Maderer:2021aeb}.
+Atmospheric neutrinos have energies in the multi-GeV range where Earth matter effects are significant.
+Since $\sim$ 20\% of the upward-going atmospheric neutrinos observed at a detector would have passed through the core, they would serve as probes of the core.
+The use of atmospheric neutrinos for constraining the average densities of the core and the mantle using ORCA~\cite{Winter:2015zwx,Maderer:2021aeb,Capozzi:2021hkl} and DUNE~\cite{Kelly:2021jfs}, for detecting the core-mantle boundary (CMB) using the iron calorimeter (ICAL)~\cite{Kumar:2021faw}, and for determining the position of the core-mantle boundary using DUNE~\cite{Denton:2021rgt} and ICAL~\cite{Upadhyay:2022jfd}, has already been proposed.
+Note that Earth matter effects on neutrinos depend on the electron density, as opposed to the overall matter density that the seismic waves are mainly sensitive to.
+Therefore, the information obtained from neutrinos is complementary to that obtained from seismology and can be used to gain information on the chemical composition of the core~\cite{Rott:2015kwa,Bourret:2017tkw,Bourret:2019wme,Bourret:2020zwg,Maderer:2021aeb}.